Skip to main content

 chmod +x rtorrent-cross-seed.sh

-2. Run the following command (this will tell rTorrent to execute your script :
+5. Run the following commands (this will add variables and tell rTorrent to execute your script):

 qBittorrent